Walking on the path of silence

 As soon as we leave Heimhausen on a tarred road that leads up the mountain, we reach a world in which the clocks run more slowly.
 Away from the traffic in the valley road, we hear the birds singing here.
 In the distance, a cuckoo calls and reminds its adoptive parents of its hunger.
 We walk past piles of wood that are waiting for the next winter.
 We take a look back towards Heimhausen, which is soon below us.
 The path of silence is one trailthat encourages you to let your mind wander.
 To come to rest.
 Again and again we stop and listen to the rustling of the wind in the tops of the beech trees above us.

 What you need for a hike in the Jagsttal

 As soon as we leave the shelter of the forest, we feel that the temperatures have cooled off significantly in the past few days.
 Here in the meadows the wind whistles freshly around our ears and we make sure that we get back into more protected terrain.
 We find this around the St. Anna Chapel, a small pilgrimage chapel on the outskirts of Mulfingen, in which icons can be seen.
 There is a small Marian grotto in front of the chapel, and I can imagine that this is a popular stop here in summer as well, as several benches invite you to take a break.
 However, the morning temperatures are still too cool for us to rest here, and so we continue towards Mulfingen.

 Do you like to travel by motorhome?

 - Do you want to rent a motorhome?
-Then you will find information here as well as Booking options.
+Then you will find information here as well as booking options.
 Or would you prefer to stay overnight roof tent on the car?
 Also the overnight stay in a camping tent is possible.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.